dBliakharchuk/emenu/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `yarn help update`.

 The `yarn run` command will list all of the scripts available to run for this project.

+##Sign in
+You can try the default accounts:

+1. Admin: login: admin, password: admin
+2. User: user, password: user